6 Typed-Untyped Interaction

 > (module client typed/racket (require/typed 'increment [increment (-> Integer Integer)]) (increment 5))

-This combined program is not correct.
+This combined program has a problem.
 All uses of increment in Typed Racket are correct under the assumption that the increment function upholds the (-> Integer Integer) type.
 Unfortunately, our increment implementation does not actually uphold this assumption, because the function actually produces strings.

 > (require 'client)